2020 SLA Europe ECCA Application guidelines

 Award winners will be paired with a mentor from the sponsoring Division.
 The mentor will brief the award winner before the Conference, give guidance during the Conference, and maintain a link to the Division following the Conference.
 Winners are also assigned a mentor from SLA Europe to offer direct support and help orient them to the Conference experience.

 When to Apply

-All applications must be received no later than Wednesday, 28th February 2018, 23:59 GMT.
-Award winners will be notified no later than Friday, 24th March 2018.
+All applications must be received no later than Thursday, 5th March 2020, 23:59 GMT.
+The Award winner will be notified no later than 31st March 2020.

 How to Apply

-You will need 3 documents to apply for the 2018 ECCAs: a statement, a CV/resume, and a letter of recommendation.
+You will need 3 documents to apply for the 2020 ECCA: a statement, a CV/resume, and a letter of recommendation.
 All documents should be in English.
 Application documents should demonstrate you meet the eligibility criteria for the award.
 Please submit your documents using this application form.

 Statement: Write a three part statement of a maximum 1500 words for all parts in total.